dmbarbour/wikilon/docs/AwelonLang.md

         :symbol2 definition2
         ~symbol3

-A dictionary 'node' is a line-oriented ASCII text, representing an update log.
+A dictionary 'node' is represented with dense, line-oriented ASCII text, representing an update log.
 Most lines will define or delete symbols (`:` or `~` respectively), but we may also index a prefix to a subtree (via `/`).
 Symbols usually correspond to Awelon words, and definitions to Awelon code.
 Internal nodes are identified by their secure hash, cf. *Secure Hash Resources*.
 Symbols for inner nodes are stripped of the matched prefix, hence `:poke` under `/p` becomes `:oke`.
 For lookup, only the last update for a given symbol or prefix is used.
 Hence, `/p` will mask all prior updates with prefix `p` such as `/prod` and `:poke`.
 We can normalize our dictionary nodes by erasing irrelevant updates and sorting whatever remains.

+For oversized definitions, this representation can be inefficient.
+We can ameliorate this by moving oversized definitions into the resource layer via `$secureHash` redirect.

 This representation combines characteristics of the LSM-tree, radix tree, and Merkle tree.
-It supports deeply immutable structure, structure sharing, lightweight version snapshots, lazy compaction, distributed storage, efficient diffs, and lightweight real-time working set updates.
-The empty prefix `/ secureHash` can be used to represent prototype inheritance, checkpoints, or resets.
+It supports deeply immutable structure, structure sharing, lightweight version snapshots, lazy compaction, distributed storage, efficient diffs, and soft real-time streaming updates.
+The empty prefix `/ secureHash` can be leveraged to represent prototype inheritance or a stream reset.
 Like other LSM-trees, this does allow capture of multiple definitions for a symbol.
-But even that can be useful to optimize caching based on relative stability of definitions.
+But even that can be useful to optimize separate compilation based on relative stability of definitions.

+*Note:* Comments are not supported!
+Instead, embed comments within Awelon definitions (via `"comment"(a2)d`), or define words associated by ad-hoc conventions like `foo-doc` as documentation for `foo`.
+For dictionary-level metadata, consider defining words with a `meta-` prefix.
+This allows for documentation to be structured, abstracted, and indexed.

-### Libraries and Modules
+### Software Packaging and Distribution

 For Awelon project, the intention is that we'll usually curate and share entire dictionaries - ensuring all definitions are versioned, managed, tested together.
 Instead of libraries, software distribution would be modeled via DVCS-inspired mechanisms - pull requests, bug reports, etc..

-However, a dictionary can represent conventional libraries using subsets of words with a common prefix.
-For example, `/math- secureHash` patches in the specified version of a math library.
-If users insist, it would not be difficult to distribute software based on this.
-A projectional editor could support namespaces that hide the prefix for reading the code.
+However, we can still support a more conventional software library/package model.
+In this case, all words in our package could define words with a common prefix such as `math-`.
+A line such as `/math- secureHash` would then embed the package in the dictionary.
+The secure hash serves as a fully specified, verifiable, provider-independent version number, albeit without any semantic versioning.
+We can also define `:math-meta-version "1.0.34"` if users insist.
+Although Awelon does not have namespaces built-in, we can leverage *Editable Views* to mask long prefixes.

 ### Hierarchical Dictionary Structure